A knowledgeable and compassionate team

 I am blessed to have three great kids.
 I have a daughter, Elyse, and two sons, Cole, and Chase.

-My daughter, Elyse, is a designer at Mukluks; my son, Cole, is studying engineering at Michigan State University; and my son, Chase, is starting his senior year in high school at Homestead.
+My daughter, Elyse, works in fashion and design; my son, Cole, is studying engineering at the University of Wisconsin-Madison; and my son, Chase, is attending the University of Wisconsin-Milwaukee.
 I am a photo and aviation enthusiast.
 When I’m away from the office it is quite likely you will find me with my camera in hand or sharing my love of flying with my family and friends.
 I have grown to appreciate and love the beauty of the Northwoods of Wisconsin and love spending time at my cabin in Minocqua photographing eagles, loons, and other wildlife.

 - Accredited Investment Fiduciary®